alexylon/Ferrocrypt/README.md

 with the corresponding private key and passphrase that unlocks the key.

-To encrypt a file or folder using hybrid encryption mode, select a public RSA key in PEM format, choose the destination folder, and click the "Start" button.
+To encrypt a file or folder using hybrid encryption mode, select a public RSA key in PEM format, choose the destination folder, and click the "Encrypt" button.

-To decrypt a file or folder using this mode, select your private RSA key in PEM format, enter the password to unlock it, choose the destination folder, and click the "Start" button.
+To decrypt a file or folder using this mode, select your private RSA key in PEM format, enter the password to unlock it, choose the destination folder, and click the "Decrypt" button.

 ### Asymmetric Key Pair Creation Mode

 To generate a public/private key pair for Hybrid encryption mode, select "Create key pair".
-Enter your password to encrypt the private key, choose the output folder, and click the "Start" button to generate your RSA-4096 keys.
+Enter your password to encrypt the private key, choose the output folder, and click the "Create key pair" button to generate your
+RSA-4096 keys.

 <br/>